erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 and it has a `Range` argument.
 The range capping is done with a simple `rem` in C (`%`) which is much faster than in Erlang.
 This works good only for ranges much smaller than 32-bit.

+Alas this solution does not perform well in [PRNG tests].

 See section [Measurement results] for the performance for this solution.